-SOCIOL 211-0 Food and Society: An Introduction Overview of past and present food systems from a sociological perspective, examining the role of culture, government policy, and social movements in shaping such systems and future alternatives.
+SOCIOL 211-0 Food and Society: An Introduction Overview of past and present food systems from a sociological perspective, examining the roles of culture, government policy, and social movements in shaping such systems and future alternatives.
+Taught with ENVR POL 211; may not receive credit for both courses.

-SOCIOL 212-0 Environment and Society Key environmental problems, such as climate change and oil spills; possible solutions.
-How the market, government regulations, and social movements shape these issues.
+SOCIOL 212-0 Environment and Society Key environmental problems, such as climate change and oil spills; how they are shaped by the market, government regulations, and social movements; possible solutions.
+Taught with ENVR POL 212; may not receive credit for both courses.